-Vladimir Yankilevsky was born on 15 February 1938 in Moscow to an artist’s family.
+Vladimir Yankilevsky was born on the 15th of February 1938 in Moscow to an artist’s family.
 As an artist, he was educated at the Moscow Middle Art School, and then at the Moscow Print Industry Institute, from which he graduated in 1962.
 In the autumn of the same year Yankilevsky participated in the scandalously notorious Manege exhibition visited by Khrushchev, who cracked down on avant-garde artists in order to put an end to any de-Stalinisation of the Soviet system.

-Over the following years, Yankilevsky was a designer artist at Moscow publishing houses in order to make a living, but mostly worked on his paintings and graphics in his studio.
+Over the following years, Yankilevsky was a designer in Moscow publishing houses in order to make a living, but mostly worked on his paintings and graphics in his studio.
 For many years he had no possibility of publicly exhibiting his oeuvres in exhibition halls, which were controlled by the Academy of Art and the Ministry of Culture.
 Only sporadic semi-official “closed” one-day exhibitions were possible at research institutes for their employees.
 It became possible to demonstrate his works only after the international scandal in connection with the assault on the so called “bulldozer exhibition” in 1974.

 Yankilevsky’s first retrospective exhibition took place in Moscow in 1978.
 His art goes far beyond that of any school of national or foreign modern art, while at the same time taking in account the best in world traditions.
 His style can be described as “epic expression”.